-Online learning platforms vary and it may take some research to decide which one is truly the best fit for someone.
+Online learning platforms vary, and it may take some research to decide which one is truly the best fit for someone.
 Two of the most popular and well-known platforms are Coursera and Udemy.
-In this article, we are going to take a closer look at Coursera vs Udemy.
-We review the pros and cons. of Udemy and Coursera.
-For anyone considering signing up for an online course, we hope to provide all the necessary information you need to make the choice that is right for you.
+In this article, we are going to take a closer look at Coursera vs. Udemy.
+We review the pros and cons of Udemy and Coursera for anyone considering signing up for an online course.

 What Is Udemy?